Freedom in the World

 D. Freedom of Expression and Belief: 4 / 16

 Although the UAE’s constitution provides for some freedom of expression, the government restricts this right in practice.
 The 1980 Publications and Publishing Law, considered one of the most restrictive press laws in the Arab world, regulates all aspects of the media.
 It prohibits criticism of the government, its allies, and religion and also bans pornography.
 Journalists commonly practice self-censorship, and outlets frequently publish government statements without criticism or comment.
 Media operate with relatively more freedom in the free media zones of Dubai, Abu Dhabi, and Ras al-Khaimah—areas in which foreign outlets produce material for foreign audiences—but the zones remain subject to UAE media laws and have additional regulatory codes and authorities.
-In May 2014, the government blocked the printing of an edition of the New York Times featuring an article about abusive labor practices in the construction of New York University’s Abu Dhabi campus.
+Critics have voiced concerns that the broad language of a 2014 counterterrorism law can be used to restrict the exercise of free expression, among other things.
+The legislation provides the death penalty for offences including “undermining national security” and possession of material that opposes or denigrates Islam.
+A new law against hate speech and discrimination, containing broad definitions and criminalizing a wide range of free speech activities, was enacted in July 2015.

 The constitution provides for freedom of religion.
 Islam is the official religion, and the majority of citizens are Sunni Muslims.
 The minority Shiite Muslim sect and non-Muslims are free to worship without interference.
 The government controls content in nearly all Sunni mosques.